 In practice, we use CLIP model \cite{radford2021learning} to encode all of the entity descriptions as the candidate memory and index them using FAISS \cite{johnson2019billion} to find the top-K nearest neighbors for each image patch.

-For each resulting set of retrieved entities, we further add their one hop neighbor nodes from KG $\mathcal{G}$ to construct the entity subgraph $G$.
-The subgraph contains richer entities and their relations, enabling the model to obtain more information about world knowledge.
+For each resulting set of retrieved entities, we further add their one-hop neighbor nodes from KG to construct the entity subgraph $G$.
+The subgraph contains richer entities and relations, enabling our model to obtain more information about world knowledge.